Want to get more creative this year? Great! Let's get started.

 If these seem overwhelming to you, tackle one at a time to get a creative momentum going.
 The world needs your creative energy.

 So here is your homework.
-Take the first step, subscribe to my Youtube channel and start doing creative projects with me.
+Take the first step,subscribe and start doing creative projects with me.
 They are absolutely free and fun!
 Hope you have a Creative Year!

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”